damontecres/Wholphin/DEVELOPMENT.md

 After forking and cloning your fork, you can import the project into Android Studio.

 You need a compatible Android Studio version for the configured AGP.
 This is generally `Narwhal 3 Feature Drop | 2025.1.3` or newer.
 See https://developer.android.com/build/releases/gradle-plugin and [`libs.versions.toml](./gradle/libs.versions.toml).

+### FFmpeg decoder module

+The app ships with [media3 ffmpeg decoder module](https://github.com/androidx/media/blob/release/libraries/decoder_ffmpeg/README.md).

+It is not required to build the extension in order to build the app locally.

+You can build the module on MacOS or Linux with the [`./build_ffmpeg_decoder.sh`](./build_ffmpeg_decoder.sh) script.
+You must have the [Android NDK](https://developer.android.com/ndk) installed.